 Lead From Behind

-Outside of the mechanics of how to organize teams, set up working reporting structures and deploy the tools your team needs to work like a well-oiled machine, I learned that leadership comes down to a very simple principle:
+Outside the mechanics of how to organize teams, set up working reporting structures and deploy the tools your team needs to work like a well oiled machine, I learned that leadership comes down to a very simple principle:

 Leadership is not about “leading” (in the literal sense of the word).
 It’s about painting the vision, building the structures, giving people clear roles and responsibilities and then: Getting out of their way, so they can do what they need to do.

 If you spend most of our time “leading” you’re doing it wrong — as you’re standing in front of your people.
 You need to be behind your folks — showing them true north, empowering them, cheering them on and giving them the support they need.
 Your role is to remove obstacles and allowing your team to live up to its full potential.

 Every single time I did this — my teams went above and beyond of what most people would have thought they are capable of.